 Call to conform

+It is when Laurie goes to college the gender expectations of the time start to have more bigger impact to Jo´s and Laurie´s behavior.
+Laurie is not very interested from his studies.
+He goes to college simply to please his grandfather.
+Laurie is more of a party-boy in college.
+That is not necessarily a character flaw.
+Quite many young people go to college to do just that still today.
+In college Laurie smokes, drinks, plays pool, flirts with girls, gets into fights (never shown in any adaptations) and Jo criticizes him for doing these things.
+Jo doesn´t want to do any of these things but she wishes she could have the liberty to do whatever she wants without being judged by the society.
+Jo was very aware of the unfairness of the situation.
 In the books Jo never likes Laurie romantically and his romantic interest only makes Jo feel uncomfortable.
-Not only does their dynamics change just because Jo doesn´t want to fit into the traditional female role of the time but Laurie is fitting to the traditional young wealthy 19th century male role almost too well.
-Their relationship in their youth worked when there was more space for gender fluidity but it starts to fall apart when they are called to conform more.
+Not only does their dynamics change because Jo doesn´t want to fit into the traditional female role of the time but because Laurie fits into the traditional 19th century male role almost too well.
+Their relationship in their youth worked when there was more space for gender fluidly but it starts to fall apart when they are called to conform more.
 When Laurie develops a crush on Jo he breaks that brotherly bond and that shatters Jo´s ideas of masculinity the way she has come to know it.
-It has never been showed in the movies.
-The closest example to the way it is described in the books is the song "Astonishing" from Little Women Musical.
+It has never been showed in movies.
+The closest example of this the way it is described in the books is the song Astonishing from Little Women musical.

 Two very different proposals